 The activities that we do in our value chain such as in construction involve movement of soil, materials, and potential disruption of the environment.
 Operating large properties like office buildings and malls also consume significant quantities of resources and produce large volumes of waste.
-Hence, risk to non-compliance with environmental laws exist across our value chain.
+Hence, the risk of non-compliance with environmental laws exists across our value chain.